nlieurance/User-Manual/about.md

 ## Strengths
 - **Attitude**: I bring lots of smiles and a positive outlook.
 - **Curiosity**: I ask "What if?" a few times a day, maybe more.
-- **Empathy**: As a crisis volunteer crisis counselor, I learned to understand how others feel.
+- **Empathy**: During a stint as a volunteer crisis counselor with Crisis Text Line, I learned to understand how others feel.
-- **Humor**: My coworkers laugh a lot.
+- **Humor**: There have been numerous studies on the connection between humor and intelligence.
+Basically, I'm a genius.
-- **Memory**: Names and faces.
-Dates.
-Numbers.
-I remember them all.
+- **Memory**: My ability to remember names, faces, dates, numbers, and quotes is almost scary.
 - **Technology**: If there's a new piece of software or new device to learn, I'm all about it.
 - **Writing**: My mom was a writer and English teacher when I was a kid.
 Writing is in my blood.